GovTechSG/ship-hats-overview/portal-guide/user-management.md

 *To invite users:*

 1. Log in to <a href="https://www.ship.gov.sg/"> SHIP-HATS portal </a> and ensure you are in the required account.
-If needed, refer to [Switch account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/portal-guide/account-management/account-management?id=switching-account).
+If needed, refer to [Switching account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/portal-guide/account-management/account-management?id=switching-account).

 2. From the side menu, click **Users > Invite Users**.
 An invitation link is automatically generated.
 By default, a new invitation link has a 14 days expiry date.
 Whenever you invite new users, the same link will be displayed with the remaining expiry date until it expires.
 In the example below, SA invites a new user to SHIP-HATS.
 As the invite was created 2 days earlier, the link is valid for the next 12 days.